mitokohaku/blocklogger/README.md

 ##### /bl inspect
 When provided a BlockPos argument, this command prints the latest 10 interactions from the database to chat When no argument given, this command toggles inspect mode.
 Whenever a player with inspect mode attacks a block, the database entries for it are given

 Requires permission level 3+

 ##### /bl search
 A query builder in a command.
 You can specify many parameters and an SQL query is built and executed, with the results printed to chat

 Requires permission level 3+

 ##### /bl sql
-An experimental command to allow custom queries to be entered from an in game command Runs on a different thread to help reduce lag
+An experimental command to allow custom queries to be entered from an in game command

 Requires permission level 4+

 ### v0.2.x